ceph/ceph/doc/mgr/dashboard.rst

 NFS-Ganesha Management
 ----------------------

-Ceph Dashboard can help with the management of NFS-Ganesha exports that use CephFS or RadosGW as their backstore.
+Ceph Dashboard can manage `NFS Ganesha <http://nfs-ganesha.github.io/>`_ exports that use CephFS or RadosGW as their backstore.

 To enable this feature in Ceph Dashboard there are some assumptions that need to be met regarding the way NFS-Ganesha services are configured.

+The dashboard manages NFS-Ganesha config files stored in RADOS objects on the Ceph Cluster.
-Ceph Dashboard reads NFS-Ganesha configuration from the Ceph cluster, therefore NFS-Ganesha must store part of their configuration in the Ceph cluster.
+NFS-Ganesha must store part of their configuration in the Ceph cluster.

-The NFS-Ganesha configuration stored in the Ceph cluster must follow some conventions.
+These configuration files must follow some conventions. conventions.
 Each export block must be stored in its own RADOS object named ``export-<id>``, where ``<id>`` must match the ``Export_ID`` attribute of the